kristi11/wittyworkflow/README.md

 php artisan livewire:configure-s3-upload-cleanup
 ```

 For help setting up [Amazon s3](https://aws.amazon.com/s3/) you can check out this [tutorial](https://laracasts.com/series/multitenancy-in-practice/episodes/7) by Kevin McKee, a laracasts instructor.
 This is a paid tutorial but it's worth it.
 I learned a lot from it.
-And no I'm not affiliated with laracasts in any way.
+And, No I'm not affiliated with laracasts in any way.
 If you're having trouble setting up [Amazon s3](https://aws.amazon.com/s3/) you can contact me and I'll try to help you out.
 Or you can choose to use a different storage provider.

 If you are using [forge](https://forge.laravel.com/) you can add the credentials to the server environment variables.